privacyidea/privacyidea/doc/policies/conditions.rst

 privacyIDEA's error handling when checking policy conditions is quite strict, in order to prevent policy misconfiguration from going unnoticed.
-If privacyIDEA encounters a policy condition that is neither true nor false, but simply *invalid* due to a misconfiguration, it throws an error and the current request is aborted.
+If privacyIDEA encounters a policy condition that evaluates neither to true nor false, but simply *invalid* due to a misconfiguration, privacyIDEA throws an error and the current request is aborted.